Resources for Web Content Managers

 - consistent with the university's look-and-feel and marketing style

-To create a new site or redesign an existing site, start by filling out the Website Project Request form.
+To create a new site or redesign an existing site, start by filling out a project request form.
 We will contact you and set up a meeting to go over your project.

 Contact the Technology Assistance Center (TAC) to have Adobe Contribute software installed on your computer.